Functional Regression on Manifold with Contamination: Theoretical Properties

-\end{theorem} It is interesting to note that the effect of the intrinsic dimension on convergence is the same, regardless where $\hat{g}$ is evaluated on the manifold.
-However, the effect of contamination behaves differently, due to the fact that the second order behavior of local linear estimator that depends on the location needs to be taken into account when there is contamination on $X$.
-We see that when contamination effect dominates, the convergence is slightly slower for boundary points than for interior points, and the phase transition occurs at $\gamma_{0}=(d+4)/4$.
-This is the price we pay for the boundary effect when predictors are contaminated, which is in contrast with the classical result on local linear estimator \citep{Fan1993}.
+\end{theorem} By comparing the above with Theorem \ref{thm:MSE-interior}, we see that the effect of the intrinsic dimension on convergence is the same, regardless where $\hat{g}$ is evaluated on the manifold.
+However, the effect of contamination behaves differently, due to the fact that the second order behavior of the local linear estimator depends on the location and needs to be considered when there is contamination of $X$.
+Moreover, we see that the phase transition occurs at $\mathfrak m_{1}=n^{4/\{\beta(d+4)\}} \gg \mathfrak m_0$, and when the contamination dominates, the convergence is slightly slower for boundary points than for interior points.
+This is the price we pay for the boundary effect when the predictor is contaminated, which is in contrast with the classical result on the local linear estimator \citep{Fan1993}.